 Transposition of the Great Arteries (TGA)

-- Fast breathing
+- Fast or labored breathing

 - Poor feeding

 - Rapid heart rate

 - Weak pulse

 A prenatal ultrasound, an imaging exam performed when a baby is still in the womb, might spot TGA before birth.
 If a baby shows symptoms of TGA after birth, the clinician may order an echocardiogram (echo) to see the heart’s structure and how well it is pumping blood.

 Other tests that can confirm a TGA diagnosis include: